Joe251/OpenGL/README.md

 ### Vertex Buffers
 The GPU should be told the layout of the buffer, like how many values are assigned to X, Y e.t.c.
+!
+Vertex is way more than position, it can contains more data.